 Below is the symbol for Intersex Awareness Day (Oct.
 26) and Intersex Day of Solidarity.

-Finally, if a movie is ever made from this book (Hear that, Wachowskis?
-I’d want YOU to direct!
-That’s my dream!), I would want intersex actors to play the intersex characters, trans actors to play trans characters, and so on – so all these folks could get more work!
+Finally, if a movie is ever made from this book, I would want intersex actors to play the intersex characters, trans actors to play trans characters, and so on – so all these folks could get more work!